ub-rms/rushmore/ARTIFACT.md

 This repository explains how to evaluate the artifact for our paper:

-_Rushmore: Securely Displaying Static and Animated Images Using TrustZone (MobiSys `21)_
+_Rushmore: Securely Displaying Static and Animated Images Using TrustZone (MobiSys'21)_

 We aim for the following two badges:
 - **_Artifacts Evaluated - Functional_**: our system can be built correctly.